dekkit/RGB-to-Component-Transcoder/README.md

 Please share, clone, improve and share again (pay it forward) - that way we can all benefit.

-This schematic and pcb(s) have been based on the many designs found on the web using the BA7230 chip and from plenty of own my trials and testing the outputs until i found a method i was comfortable with it.
+This schematic and pcb(s) have been based on the many designs found on the web using the BA7230 chip and from plenty of own my trials and testing the outputs until i found a method and design i was comfortable with it.
 Project was initiated after discovering that one of my crts was unable to be RGB modded but could be modded to support component video.

 Hope you find it as useful as I have.